TimothyZhang023/redis-prefix-analyse/README.md

-# redis_tool
-redis prefix analyse
+# redis prefix analyse
 analyse which prefix used most

 unlike https://github.com/xueqiu/rdr we analyse only key and it's count
-so we can't get precise memory consume each prefix, but just get a brief report of keys in redis instead. from v1.3 we can calculate memory consume by command dump, it requires high bandwidths and may block redis, so use it on slave node when --size is on.
+so we can't get precise memory consume each prefix, but just get a brief report of keys in redis instead.

+from v1.3 we can calculate memory consume by command dump, it requires high bandwidths and may block redis,
+so use it on slave node when --size is on.

 it is a small and convenient util and do not need rdb file , just scan and detect prefix with trie tree
 pre-build release can be found at https://github.com/TimothyZhang023/redis_tool/releases